mattppal/blog/src/content/blog/stress-balance-and-goals.md

 ---
 author: Matt Palmer
-description: Doing my best to make it all work in a way that promotes passion and longevity
+description: Doing my best to make it all work in a way that promotes passion and longevity.
 draft: false
 featured: false
 ogImage: ""